-3.3 The Government's Flood and Coastal Erosion Risk Management Policy Statement10 sets out the long-term ambition to create a nation more resilient to future flood and coastal erosion risk, reducing the risk of harm to people, the environment and the economy.
-The Environment Agency's Flood and Coastal Erosion Risk Management Strategy11 provides a framework for guiding the operational activities and decision making of practitioners supporting the direction set by government policy.
-The key objectives

-9 Once adopted, the emerging NNDC Local Plan will supersede the NNDC Core Strategy 2008 of both the Government's Policy Statement and the Environment Agency's Strategy are to ensure existing and future places and infrastructure are resilient to coastal change and that everyone understands the risks of coastal change, their responsibilities and how to take action.
-Clearly set out within both documents is the importance of collaborative working to ensure the key policy objectives are met.
+- 3.3 The Government's Flood and Coastal Erosion Risk Management Policy Statement8 sets out the government's long-term ambition to create a nation more resilient to future flood and coastal erosion risk, reducing the risk of harm to people, the environment and the economy.
+The Environment Agency's Flood and Coastal Erosion Risk Management Strategy9 provides a framework for guiding the operational activities and decision making of practitioners supporting the direction set by government policy.
+The key objectives of both the Government's Policy Statement and the Environment Agency's Strategy are to ensure existing and future places and infrastructure are resilient to coastal change and that everyone understands the risks of coastal change, their responsibilities and how to take action.
+Clearly set out within both documents is the importance of collaborative working to ensure the key policy objectives are met. - 3.4 The Environment Agency (the Agency) is a non-departmental public body with a wide range of responsibilities, which includes taking a strategic overview of the management of coastal erosion.
+This strategic overview role allows the Agency to provide leadership for the management of coastal change including where other risk management authorities have operational responsibilities, thereby helping